shakthivel10/IMDb-Loader/README.md

 ## Steps to run the application

- 1. Create a database in MySQL where the data will be loaded to.
+ 1. Create a database in MySQL where the data will be loaded into.
- 2. From this project directory run:
+ 2. From the project directory, run:
 	 ```
 	gradle run --args='<Connection_URL> <DB_Username> <DB_Password> <Path_to_Datasets>'
 	```